pivotal-cf/docs-pks/monitor-sinks.hbs.md

 ### <a id="important-events"></a>Notable Kubernetes API Events

-The following section lists Kubernetes API events that can help assess Kubernetes scheduling problems in Tanzu Kubernetes Grid Integrated Edition.
+The following section lists Kubernetes API events that can help assess Kubernetes scheduling problems in {{  vars.product }}.

 To monitor for these events, look for log entries that contain the <strong>Identifying String</strong> indicated below for each event.